yahluo-dev/ipk-project-chat/README.md

 **Sockets** are structures that act as communication endpoints for bidirectional data exchange between processes, which are used in this project to interact with the remote server over a network.
-They are identified by a file descriptor which is used to interact with the socket using appropriate function calls.
-In this regard they are similar to *pipes*, with the latter being less flexible, albeit simpler.
+They are identified by a file descriptor which is used to interact with the socket using appropriate function calls.[IEEE 1003.1-2024] In this regard they are similar to *pipes*, with the latter being less flexible, albeit simpler.

 A socket can handle either a stream of data or datagrams, depending on the socket type.